saneenkhan/homework03/README.md

 100 Comments Posted = 2pts = 16/20

 Extra:
-Have your bot upvote any comment mentioning your favorite candidate. +Completed +1*
+Have your bot upvote any comment mentioning your favorite candidate. +1

-Have your bot downvote any comment mentioning your favorite candidate. +Completed +1*
+Have your bot downvote any comment mentioning your favorite candidate. +1

-Have your bot upvote any submission mentioning your favorite candidate. +Completed +1*
+Have your bot upvote any submission mentioning your favorite candidate. +1

-Have your bot downvote any submission mentioning your favorite candidate. +Completed +1*
+Have your bot downvote any submission mentioning your favorite candidate. +1

-If your bot writes more than 500 comments, you get this extra credit +Completed +1*
+If your bot writes more than 500 comments, you get this extra credit +1

-If your bot writes more than 1000 comments, you get this extra credit +Completed +1*
+If your bot writes more than 1000 comments, you get this extra credit +1

 TOTAL = **22/20**